Field-theoretical approach to open quantum systems and the Lindblad equation: Quasiparticle approximation

 Correspondingly, the master equation takes the form

-This is our main result resulting from a standard field theoretical analysis in combination with a quasi-particle approximation and an imposed rotating wave approximation.
+This is our main result, which comes from a standard field-theoretical analysis in combination with a quasiparticle approximation and an imposed rotating-wave approximation.
 The master equation is memoryless, i.e., markovian.
 By inspection we note that $\sum_p \tilde K_{pp,qq'}=0$, $\sum_p\tilde\Delta_{pp,qq'}=0$ and $\sum_p E_{pp}=0$ yielding a constant trace of $\rho_S$.

+There is an important issue that we have not addressed, namely the positivity of the reduced density matrix $\rho_S$ required from general principles, see e.g. \cite{Breuer06}.
+We have shown that $\text{Tr}\rho_S=1$ both in the non-Markovian case and in the Lindblad case.
+The present diagrammatic approach, however, does not ensure positivity of $\rho_S$.
+This issue has been discussed in \cite{Whitney08}.